-It is the standard of care for patients with idiopathic nephrotic syndrome (INS) to go through a trial of a high-dose steroid regimen (for a prolonged period of up to three months), considered a therapeutic and diagnostic intervention.
-The patient is presumed SRNS if remission is not acquired, and the histopathological category is confirmed with a biopsy study(17.18).
+It is the standard of care for patients with idiopathic nephrotic syndrome (INS) to go through a trial of a high-dose steroid regimen (for a prolonged period of up to three months), which is considered both a therapeutic and diagnostic intervention.
+The patient is presumed SRNSif remission is not acquired, and the histopathological category is confirmed with a biopsy study(17,18).